-If you are a contractor or have recently taken the first steps into contracting or freelancing then you will realize that your finances might be a little more complicated than a permanent employee.
+If you are a contractor or have recently taken the first steps into contracting or freelancing then you will realise that your finances might be a little more complicated than a permanent employee.
 You might be receiving income from your own limited company in the form of dividends or you may be working through an umbrella company where your income might change from week to week.

 Many high street and local financial advisers are not used to dealing with contractors and might see them as a higher risk for loans and mortgages or they may struggle dealing pensions and investments for workers who have non-standard income streams.